Top 30 SQL Server Interview Questions

 CREATE UNIQUE INDEX myIndex ON students (enroll_no);

-Non-unique indexes, on the other hand, aren’t utilised to impose limitations on the tables they’re connected with.
-Non-unique indexes are instead utilised primarily to increase query efficiency by keeping a sorted order of frequently used data items.
+Non-unique indexes, on the other hand, aren’t utilized to impose limitations on the tables they’re connected with.
+Non-unique indexes are instead utilized primarily to increase query efficiency by keeping a sorted order of frequently used data items.

 Clustered and Non-Clustered Index:

 SQL Server Interview Questions, Clustered indexes are indexes in which the database rows are ordered in the same order as the index rows.
 This is why a table can only have one clustered index, although a table can have several non-clustered indexes.